EXCLUSIVE: Jackie Beat tries to pull a ‘Get Out’ on Monét X Change in the ‘Dr. Jackie’ finale

 What else is in store for the finale?
 Any other guests or surprises you can tease?

 There’s no cliffhanger, if that’s what you mean.
 I don’t get shot, I don’t find out I’m pregnant, my evil twin played by J.Lo doesn’t burst into my office.
 I guess the only “cliffhanger” is the fact that we don’t even know if OUTtv is greenlighting a second season of my hilarious, genius, smart, sophisticated, star-studded, very low budget show.
-But I can tell you that, in addition to Monét X Change and Bob The Drag Queen, this final episode also features my pals Kate Flannery (The Office, Dancing With The Stars), Selené Luna (Mayans, Coco, Huluween Dragstravaganza), and my Gingerdead Man 3: Saturday Night Cleaver co-stars Travis Walck and Muffy Bolding!
+But I can tell you that, in addition to Monét X Change and Bob The Drag Queen, this final episode also features my pals Kate Flannery (The Office, Dancing With The Stars), Selené Luna (Mayans, Coco, Huluween Dragstravaganza), Peabody Award-winning author & performer Calpernia Addams, and my Gingerdead Man 3: Saturday Night Cleaver co-stars Travis Walck and Muffy Bolding!

 For anyone who might come to the series unfamiliar with your work, what do you hope their takeaway is?
 What can Dr. Jackie tell us about “The Jackie Beat experience?”